Stalk and cull deer

 - how to make a safe humane and hygienic shot on different terrain and how supports can be used to assist with the accuracy of shooting

-- how to locate shot deer, including when it is appropriate to use dogs
+- how to locate shot deer and the aids that can be used, including when it is appropriate to use dogs

 - the reaction of deer to being shot in different parts of the body and how to approach shot deer